My Last Duchess

 "My Last Duchess" is a poem by Robert Browning, frequently anthologised as an example of the dramatic monologue.
 It first appeared in 1842 in Browning's Dramatic Lyrics.
-The poem is composed in 28 rhyming couplets of iambic pentameter.
+The poem is composed in 28 rhyming couplets of iambic pentameter (heroic couplet).

 In the first edition of Dramatic Lyrics, the poem was merely titled "Italy".

 Historical background

 The poem is preceded by the epigraph "Ferrara:", indicating that the speaker is Alfonso II d'Este, the fifth Duke of Ferrara (1533–1598), who, in 1558 (at the age of 24), had married Lucrezia di Cosimo de' Medici, the 13-year-old daughter of Cosimo I de' Medici, Grand Duke of Tuscany, and Eleonora di Toledo.

 Lucrezia was well-educated, and the Medicis could be considered "nouveau riche" in comparison to the venerable and distinguished Este family (Alfonso II d'Este's remark regarding his gift of a "nine-hundred-years-old name" clearly indicates that he considered his bride beneath him socially).
 She came with a sizeable dowry.

-He then abandoned her for two years before she died on 21 April 1561, at age 17.
+He then abandoned her for two years before she died on 21 April 1561, at age 16.
 Although there was a strong suspicion of poisoning, it is more likely that the cause of her death was tuberculosis.
 It is speculated that the rumour of poisoning was started by enemies of Alfonso II.

 The Duke then, in 1564, sought the hand of Barbara, eighth daughter of the Holy Roman Emperor Ferdinand I and Anna of Bohemia and Hungary and the sister of the Count of Tyrol, Ferdinand II.

 The count was in charge of arranging the marriage; the chief of his entourage, Nikolaus Madruz, a native of Innsbruck, was his courier.

 Madruz is presumably the person addressed by the duke in the poem.

-The artists named in the poem – painter Frà Pandolf and sculptor Claus of Innsbruck – are fictional.
+The artists named in the poem – painter Frà Pandolf and sculptor Claus of Innsbruck – are fictional, however Frà Pandolf is likely inspired by the Italian early-renaissance painter, Fra Angelico.